-- Referrals to the CAT Team will be submitted electronically using Cognito.
-Documentation substantiating mental health history such as biopsychosocial, mental health records, psychological or psychiatric evaluations, etc. should be uploaded to submitted referrals. - The Community Action Treatment (CAT) Team Disposition Form will be completed within 48 hours of contact with the client. - Upon admission of young people to the CAT Team, the Team will complete the Program Admission Form within 48 hours of admission. - Within 45 days of admission to the Team, the CAT provider will complete the North Carolina Family Assessment Scale for General Services and Reunification (NCFAS-G+R). - CAT will utilize a variety of reliable and valid screening and assessment tools such as the Ca-LOCUS or LOCUS, as part of the assessment process, with a focus on screening for cooccurring mental health and substance use disorders.
-The screening and assessment process will identify competencies and resources as well as needs across multiple life domains, such as education, vocation, mental health, substance use, primary health, and social connections. - Within 30 days of admission to the CAT Team, the provider will complete an Initial Plan of Care. - Within 60 days of admission to the CAT Team, the provider will review the Initial Plan of Care and update as needed. - After review, the Initial Plan of Care becomes the Master Plan of Care. - The Master Plan of Care will be reviewed and revised every three months after the date of creation until discharge or as needed to address changes that impact treatment and discharge planning. - The provider will conduct weekly CAT Team Staffing's with the entire Team in attendance to thoroughly review the young person's progress. - The provider will staff young people with the Managing Entity every 90 days from the date of initial authorization to determine treatment progress.
+Referrals to the CAT Team will be submitted electronically using BBHC Online Portal.
+Documentation substantiating mental health history such as biopsychosocial, mental health records, psychological or psychiatric evaluations, etc. should be uploaded to submitted referrals.

+- Within 45 days of admission to the Team, the CAT provider will complete the North Carolina Family Assessment Scale for General Services and Reunification (NCFAS-G+R). - CAT will utilize a variety of reliable and valid screening and assessment tools such as the Ca-LOCUS or LOCUS, as part of the assessment process, with a focus on screening for cooccurring mental health and substance use disorders.
+The screening and assessment process will identify competencies and resources as well as needs across multiple life domains, such as education, vocation, mental health, substance use, primary health, and social connections. - Within 30 days of admission to the CAT Team, the provider will complete an Initial Plan of Care. - Within 60 days of admission to the CAT Team, the provider will review the Initial Plan of Care and update as needed. - After review, the Initial Plan of Care becomes the Master Plan of Care. - The Master Plan of Care will be reviewed and revised every three months after the date of creation until discharge or as needed to address changes that impact treatment and discharge planning. - The provider will conduct weekly CAT Team Staffing's with the entire Team in attendance to thoroughly review the young person's progress. - The provider will staff young people with the Managing Entity a minimum of once per month.